NZ-Linix/NZ-Linix/README.md

 ## ༼ つ ◕_◕ ༽つ Hey there!
 My name is Linix and I am a Developer (why else should i be on Github..?)
 Well, here is some Information about me :D
+For everyone asking, I am using Apple Devices.
 ## (^///^) Information
 ```
 Name    -> Linix